ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2024-06-18】[ShreyamMaity / student-offers](https://github.com/ShreyamMaity/student-offers) - A Collection Of All Free Student Offers & Discount while you are a student.
 * 【2024-06-15】[OCA / maintenance](https://github.com/OCA/maintenance) - Odoo modules for businesses that implies maintenance tasks
 * 【2024-06-15】[foundation / foundation-emails](https://github.com/foundation/foundation-emails) - Quickly create responsive HTML emails that work on any device and client.
 Even Outlook.
 * 【2024-06-15】[hackthegamezjj / Blooket-Hacks](https://github.com/hackthegamezjj/Blooket-Hacks) - The Best Blooket Hack There is, Blooket Hack, Blooket Hacks